 Before the Service

 Worship takes place in the sanctuary in the southwest corner of the building.
 As you enter, greeters will hand you a worship folder.
 It includes an outline of the service, as well as a list of prayer requests, the list of people who are helping to lead worship that day, and a calendar of events in the life of the church.
 Feel free to take a seat wherever you would like.
 The dark red Worship book in the rack in front of you will include most of the texts and songs that will be used during worship.
 If we use alternate texts or songs, they will be printed in the worship folder.

 The church collects an offering each week that is intended to support the ministry of the congregation (and of the wider church).
+At this point in the service we pray that God will use those gifts for the good of the church and the world.
 The greeters will pass the offering plate down each row.
 You may give if you wish, but it is certainly not required; just pass the plate along.
 Once the offering is gathered, we pray that God will use those gifts for the good of the church and the world.
 On Communion Sundays, we continue with an ancient dialogue between pastor and congregation, the song “Holy, Holy, Holy”, and an extended prayer that recounts God’s saving action in history, recalls the words and actions of Jesus in the Last Supper, and asks for the Holy Spirit to be present to us in the meal.
 Bread and wine are distributed to all who believe that Christ is present in Holy Communion, and then we pray that God would strengthen us through that meal to serve others.

 The service ends with a blessing, a final hymn, and the call to go out into the world ready to serve God and our neighbors.